Meet our amazing team of staff who will be working to bring our vision to life!

 Francesco Sella

-Francesco is a Senior lecturer at the Department of Mathematics Education, and his research focuses on understanding and improving early numeracy.
-Within the CEML, Francesco will contribute to creating novel methodologies to assess the development of early numerical skills (challenge 1) and will support the development and evaluation of educational resources to improve mathematical learning (challenge 4).
+Francesco is a Senior lecturer in the Department of Mathematics Education, and his research focuses on understanding and improving early numeracy.
+Within the CEML, Francesco contributes to creating novel methodologies to assess the development of early numerical skills (challenge 1) and supports the development and evaluation of educational resources to improve mathematical learning (challenge 4).

 Sam Sims